BreBequette/letsgoeat/README.md

 ## Overview
 LetsGoEat is an app that allows users to decide on a place to eat based on the best matches to their input criteria concerning cuisine type, price range and location.
 More spontaneous users can choose to view a randomly-selected match, but there will also be an option to view a list of all matches.
 That table of all matching restaurants will be able to be sorted based on each column.
 Users can "favorite" restaurants in the database and access their list of favorites in their profile.

-If a user knows of a restaurant that isn't in the database (the full database will be viewable/sortable), they will be able to submit a form that adds a restaurant to the database.

 ## Features
 - User login: users will be able to create and view a profile, where their favorite restaurants will be saved.
 Logging out will proteect their data.
 - Input form: on the front end, users will fill out a form of their restaurant criteria.
 The back end of the form will take their input and display only restaurants that match all criteria.